dafishcode/seizure_dynamics/README.md

 # pathological_dynamics_sz
 Repo for analysing and modelling pathological dynamics in seizures - using dimensionality, stability and manifold analysis.

+'dimensionality' - analysing the dimensionality of dynamics using PCA

 'net_dyn' - network simulations looking at the effect of network topology on dynamic range

 'net_state' - manifold learning to identify the topology of spontaneous vs focal vs generalised seizure dynamics - plans to use persistent homology - work in progress!